top of page

 Italian Case Study

-The Italian case study site named Parco Nord located in the Milano suburb, is a demo area of the SUPERB project which aims at enhancing forest connectivity through reforestation activities.
-Here we focus on the monitoring of mosquitoes’ species diversity, abundance, seasonality and host-preference and on the molecular analyses of blood meal and screening of related mosquito-borne pathogens, in particular West Nile Virus, at contrasting (<5 years versus > 20 years) temporal forest stands.
-The bird species community potentially involved in virus circulation will be assessed with the use of acoustic readers.
-The main scope is to understand the importance and consequences of rewilding in an urban area.
-Local stakeholders and human and animal public health agencies have been involved throughout all stages of the project.
+The Italian case study site Parco Nord Milano, is a demo area of the SUPERB project, which aims to enhance forest connectivity through reforestation.
+Our research focuses on monitoring mosquito species diversity, abundance, seasonality and host-preference, including molecular analyses of blood meals and screening of mosquito-borne pathogens, in particular West Nile Virus across contrasting successional stages (forest stands < 5 years versus forest stands > 20 years).
+The bird community potentially involved in virus circulation will be assessed using passive acoustic monitoring.
+The main objective is to evaluate the ecological significance and public health implications of rewilding within an urban landscape.
+Local stakeholders and human and animal public health agencies have been involved in all stages of the project.

 RESTORATION &